• Chest · Aug 2024

 • National Center for Respiratory Medicine; State Key Laboratory of Respiratory Health and Multimorbidity; National Clinical Research Center for Respiratory Diseases; Institute of Respiratory Medicine, Chinese Academy of Medical Sciences; China-Japan Friendship Hospital, Beijing.

 BackgroundCorticosteroids have beneficial effects in improving outcomes in hospitalized patients with severe COVID-19 by suppressing excessive immune responses.
-However, the effect of corticosteroids on the humoral and T-cell responses of survivors of COVID-19 1 year after infection remains uncertain because it relates to the extent of immediate, antigen-specific defense provided by protective memory.Research QuestionWhat is the effect of corticosteroids on long-term humoral and T-cell immune responses?Study Design And MethodsIn this retrospective cohort study conducted at a single center, we analyzed data from a cohort who had survived COVID-19 to compare the 1-year seropositivity and titer changes in neutralizing antibodies (NAbs) and SARS-CoV-2-specific antibodies.
+However, the effect of corticosteroids on the humoral and T-cell responses of survivors of COVID-19 1 year after infection remains uncertain, as it relates to the extent of immediate, antigen-specific defense provided by protective memory.Research QuestionWhat is the effect of corticosteroids on long-term humoral and T-cell immune responses?Study Design And MethodsIn this retrospective cohort study conducted at a single center, we analyzed data from a cohort who had survived COVID-19 to compare the 1-year seropositivity and titer changes in neutralizing antibodies (NAbs) and SARS-CoV-2-specific antibodies.
 Additionally, we evaluated the magnitude and rate of SARS-CoV-2-specific T-cell response in individuals who received corticosteroids during hospitalization and those who did not.ResultsOur findings indicated that corticosteroids do not statistically influence the kinetics or seropositive rate of NAbs against the Wuhan strain of SARS-CoV-2 from 6 months to 1 year.
-However, subgroup analysis revealed a numerical increase of absolute NAbs titers, from 20.0 to 28.2, in categories where long-term (> 15 days) and high-dose (> 560 mg) corticosteroids are administered.
+However, subgroup analysis revealed a numerical increase of NAbs titers, from 20.0 to 28.2, in categories where long-term (> 15 days) and high-dose (> 560 mg) corticosteroids were administered.
 Similarly, corticosteroids showed no significant effect on nucleoprotein and receptor-binding domain IgG at 1 year, except for spike protein IgG (β, 0.08; 95% CI, 0.04-0.12), which demonstrated a delayed decline of titers.
 Regarding T-cell immunity, corticosteroids did not affect the rate or magnitude of T-cell responses significantly.
-However, functional assessment of memory T cells revealed higher interferon-γ responses in CD4 (β, 0.61; 95% CI, 0.10-1.12) and CD8 (β, 0.63; 95% CI, 0.11-1.15) memory T cells in the corticosteroids group at 1 year.InterpretationBased on our findings, short-term and low-dose corticosteroid therapy during hospitalization does not have a significant effect on long-term humoral kinetics or the magnitude and rate of memory T-cell responses to SARS-CoV-2 antigens.
+However, functional assessment of memory T cells revealed higher interferon-γ responses in CD4 (β, 0.61; 95% CI, 0.10-1.12) and CD8 (β, 0.63; 95% CI, 0.11-1.15) memory T cells in the corticosteroids group at 1 year.InterpretationBased on our findings, short-term and low-dose corticosteroid therapy during hospitalization does not appear to have a significant effect on long-term humoral kinetics or the magnitude and rate of memory T-cell responses to SARS-CoV-2 antigens.
 However, the potential harmful effects of long-term and high-dose corticosteroid use on memory immune responses require further investigation.Copyright © 2024 American College of Chest Physicians.
 Published by Elsevier Inc. All rights reserved.

 Pubmed Copy Citation Plaintext